infinitas/infinitas/Core/Installer/Doc/en/obtaining-infinitas.md

 	git submodule update

-To get everything in one command (recomended) use the following single command
+To get everything in one command (recomended) use the following single command (includes the required CakePHP code also)

 	git submodule update --init --recursive